DragosDorneanu/Chat-for-2-users/README.md

 # Chat-for-2-users
 Application for conversation between two users.
-Users have to enter a username before the caht could start.
+Users have to enter a username before the chat could start.
 Uses a terminal as "chat window".

 Bugs :